MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. When you finish grouping, select **Save and analyze** on the top right.

 1. Once analyzed, select **View analytics** in the notification bar to go to the analytics page.
-For more information, go to [Analyze processes in process advisor](process-advisor-analyze.md).
+For more information, go to [Analyze processes](process-advisor-analyze.md).

     :::image type="content" source="./media/view-analytics-button.png" alt-text="Screenshot of the 'View analytics' button.":::